-Called groundbreaking (rightfully) at the time of its release, LIVING DEAD suffers credibility so many years on simply due to one thing – the community theatre performances.
+Called groundbreaking (rightfully) at the time of its release, LIVING DEAD suffers credibility so many years on, simply due to one thing – the community theater performances.
 A film is only as good as the actors who are trying to suspend our disbelief on the screen.
 If the actors are not in the moment, neither are we.

 And don’t read too much into the politics of Duane Jones, an African-American, in the lead role.
 By Romero’s own admission, he was simply the best actor in the group (which says very little, believe me).
 He relates the anecdote of having the film “in the can” in the trunk of his car and hearing the news of Martin Luther King’s assassination.
 Suddenly, Duane Jones was a symbol of righteous blackness.